Undistraction/gatsby-plugin-node-fields/README.md

 # gatsby-plugin-node-fields

-Important Change: There has been an important change to the API in reaching V2.
-All functions now recieve `boundActionCreators` as their final argument.
-Before, setters would receive `createNodeField`, however like the others they will now receive `boundActionCreators`, from which they can pull `createNodeField` if they need it.
-This also means that if you are using this as a function, you need to pass in `boundActionCreators` instead of `createNodeField`.
+Important Changes: There has been an important change to the API in reaching V3.
+As of V2, all functions now recieve `actions` as their final argument, from which `createNodeField` or any other function can be pulled if needed.
+As of V3 an additional final argument is passed in to all functions: `getNode` which allows a node to be looked up using an id.
+This allows information to be pulled from a parent node for example.
+This is a breaking change _only_ if you are using the function version, in which case you will need to pass `getNode` as the third argument to `attachFields` (see below).

 `gatsby-plugin-node-fields` offers you a simple, consistent way to manage the creation of fields on your nodes, with support for default values, transformations and validation of values.
 It is well tested and uses helpful error messages to guide you away from the rocks.